What Is an International Umbrella Company & How Does it Ease Global Expansion?

-- What is your schedule of charges?
+What is your schedule of charges?

 You should have a firm understanding of how the umbrella charges for its services.
 This may be a gross fee per week or month or a percentage.
 Be familiar with additional fees, such as fees to join or leave the company.

-- What is your company’s background?
+What is your company’s background?

 You should learn as much background information about the company as possible.
-You should know how long it has been in business, what industries it serves, how many professionals it has and how many companies it does business with.
+You should know how long it has been in business, what industries it serves, how many professionals it has, and how many companies it does business with.

-- How are contractor payments made?
+How are contractor payments made?

 You should know how professional payments are transferred and the payment schedule.
-Also, be familiar with any extra service charges, such as same-day transfer charges.
+Also, you should be familiar with any extra service charges, such as same-day transfer charges.
 You should also be aware of the technology that is used to handle payments and timesheets and how this information is secured.

-- How do you ensure compliance?
+How do you ensure compliance?

 You may be concerned about how you can ensure the umbrella company is compliant with local labor organizations and tax agencies.
 You may want to ask for copies of professional compliance audits.

-- Will you have an account manager?
+Will you have an account manager?